 Based on the manga by Kaihou Norimitsu, Gakkougurashi! follows a group of girls who are forced to adapt to a post-apocalyptic life all by themselves.
 They have no means of contact with the outside world and are surrounded by hostile undead waiting to devour them.
 The girls must not only contend with the challenge of survival; they must also strive to maintain a false appearance of normality in Yuki's presence.

-The story itself follows a more character driven narrative with most of the intrigue being found with the mental state of the character Yuki Takeya.
-She's a victim of her circumstances and brings an interesting twist to the table.
-The rest of the cast were given episodes dedicated to fleshing out their backstory but their personalities from beginning to end were rather one note.
-At best they had the basic requirements covered to carry the narrative but nothing noteworthy beyond that.
+And while Yuki's involvement brought the necessary intrigue needed to hook its audience in for more, I can't say the rest of the characters boasted the same ability.
+They were given episodes dedicated to fleshing out their backstory but their personalities from beginning to end were rather one-note.
+At best, they had the basic requirements covered to carry the narrative but nothing noteworthy beyond that.

-But for everything that Gakkougurashi had going for it there seemed to have been an inept understanding of the essentials needed to craft its content into a good show.
-Today we'll discuss the two major issues that detracted from the show's overall quality and prevented it from reaching its ambitious heights.
+But for everything that Gakkougurashi had going for it, there was a clear misunderstanding of the essentials needed to craft its content into a great show; more specifically, where to further its concept from being more than simply a novelty act.
+Today, we'll discuss the two major issues that prevented Gurashi from reaching the inner-circles of universal critical acclaim.

 The 2nd major issue was with the story itself.
-If viewed as a character driven narrative it fell short of the mark (noted by the aforementioned problems I discussed) and if viewed as a plot driven narrative it was a monotonous dribble that repeated the same one trick pony shtick every episode.
+If viewed as a character-driven narrative, it fell short of the mark (noted by the aforementioned problems I discussed) and if viewed as a plot-driven narrative, it was a monotonous dribble that repeated the same shtick every episode.
 It was "moe" antics followed by dark demented slice of life on constant repeat.
-The reason this worked for shows like Mahou Shoujo Madoka★Magica and Higurashi no Naku Koro ni was because after the shift in tone it gradually leaned and stayed in the "darker" territory.
-There was no flip flopping back and forth between cutesy and dark which ultimately made the conflict at hand to feel more poignant.
-It kept moving forward to its eventual destination and wasn't back peddling.
-This was Gakkougurashi's fatal flaw and ultimately what placed the final nail in its coffin.
-It simply spun its wheels in the mud thinking it can depend on the same trick to carry it from beginning to end.
-And because of this the show was always stuck in a state of stagnation.
-The only episodes that tried to break this cycle were the final ones but by then the damage was done.
+The reason this worked for shows like Mahou Shoujo Madoka★Magica and Higurashi no Naku Koro ni was because, after the shift in tone, it gradually leaned and stayed in the "darker" territory.
+There was no flip-flopping back and forth between cutesy and dark, which in turn made the conflict at hand feel more poignant.
+It kept moving forward to its eventual destination and wasn't back-peddling.
+This was Gurashi's fatal flaw and ultimately what placed the final nail in its coffin.
+It simply spun its wheels in the mud, thinking it can depend on the same trick to carry it from beginning to end.
+And because of this, the show was always stuck in a state of stagnation.
+The only episodes that tried to break this cycle were the final ones but by then, the damage was already done.

-While the plot twists and shock factor moments made the show a fun spectacle every now and then I couldn't help but feel a lack of engagement.
-The moe aspects of the show stopped all chances of the serious elements from really having a firm grip on me.
-And since the show kept jumping back and forth between moe and dark slice of life, after awhile the novelty faded away.
-It was enjoyable at times but only on a surface level and I left more underwhelmed than satisfied.
+While the plot twists and shock factor moments made the show a fun spectacle every now and then, I couldn't help but feel a lack of engagement.
+The moe aesthetic and sensationalized depiction of Yuki's damaged state stopped all chances of the serious moments of Gurashi from really having a firm grip on me.
+This was also the problem I had with Higurashi and Madoka Magica, despite their more successful rendition of this kind of storytelling, they too succumbed to this trigger-happy depiction of cuteness meet sinister.
+It's just something I can't see beyond an entertaining party trick.
+And since Gurashi kept jumping back and forth between moe and dark slice of life, after awhile the novelty faded away.
+It was enjoyable at times but only on a surface level and in the end, left me more underwhelmed than satisfied.

 Gakkougurashi had the potential to make something that subverts the typical formula associated with the "cute girls doing cute things" setup but ultimately did nothing with it.
-It's sadly yet another case of a good premise underutilized and poorly handled.
-The right ingredients were there but what we were served at the end of the day was a lukewarm dud.read more
+Sadly, it's yet another case of a good premise underutilized and poorly handled.
+The right ingredients were there but what was served at the end of the day was a lukewarm dud.read more

 If you have no idea what this show is about, you’re one of the lucky few that can still dive into this quirky ‘slice of life at school’ show blind.
 It’s mostly centred on antics and club events thought up by Yuki, guided by the athletic Kurumi and motherly Yuuri.
 You’ll either love Yuki, (she’s so crazy~) or empathise with Miki’s level-headed reactions to her; Miki acts as a foil to Yuki, providing some gravitas to the show.
 After one episode you will likely either want to drop it or watch the rest.
 If you don’t know anything about it, watch an episode before you read the rest of the review.